Machine Learning and Statistics - Master's Programme in Data Science

 The programme leads to a Master of Science (120 credits) with Data Science as the main field of study.

 The programme consists of four main parts.
 At first, you and your fellow students may have different backgrounds, and therefore you can choose courses to complete your basic knowledge in computer science and mathematics.
-You can also choose to take core data science courses, for example on data ethics and law, statistical machine learning, the theoretical foundations of data science and data engineering.
+You can also choose to take core data science courses, for example on data ethics and law, statistical machine learning, and the theoretical foundations of data science and data engineering.

-From the end of the first year, you choose courses within the specialisation machine learning and statistics covering topics such as reinforcement learning and advanced probabilistic machine learning.
-The programme also includes practical activities: a project course done at a research lab or in collaboration with students from other programmes, and a Master's thesis at a company or research lab.
+From the end of the first year, you choose courses within the specialisation of machine learning and statistics covering topics such as reinforcement learning and advanced probabilistic machine learning.
+The programme also includes practical activities, such as a project course done at a research lab or in collaboration with students from other programmes.

 Students are expected to participate and actively contribute to teaching sessions while also assuming responsibility for their own learning.